Particular/docs.particular.net/nservicebus/messaging/timeout-manager_content_core_[8,).partial.md

-The timeout manager has been depracated as of Version 8.
+The timeout manager has been deprecated as of Version 8.